na-na-hi/renget/archive/lcbguide.md

 ## Farming
 **1. What is the best way to farm?**
-You can farm as much as you want if you have the energy or lunacy to spend on modules.
-The most efficient way to farm is by doing your dailies, playing MD2H and collecting all the weekly bonuses after the weekly reset, and doing a set amount of MD2 normal runs every day.
+You can farm as much as you want if you have the Enkephalin (This games version of energy) or Lunacy to spend on Enkephalin Modules.
+The most efficient way to farm is by doing your dailies, collecting all the weekly bonuses, and doing a set amount of MD2 normal runs every day.
 You can do multiple a day if you really want to, but be careful not to get burnt out.

-**2. Is it worth spending lunacy on enkephalin refills?**
+**2. Is it worth spending Lunacy on Enkephalin refills?**
-Yes, especially if you have the battle pass.
-You can spend modules on mirror dungeon runs, and they net you Egoshard Crates thanks to post-60 battle pass level.
-This means that you can spend lunacy directly on Egoshards.
-The lunacy-to-shards conversion efficiency depends on your current max enkephalin (determined by your manager level), but it ranges from 0.269 at 100 max enkephalin to 0.404 at 150 max enkephalin.
-This means that, in order to get enough shards for a 000/E.G.O, you need to spend anywhere between 990 and 1486 lunacy.
-From the moment you reach 115 max enkephalin, converting lunacy to enkephalin and just farming and farming a 000 is cheaper than a 10-pull - 1292 lunacy for a 000.
-Note that subsequent refills cost extra lunacy.
+Yes, especially if you have the Battle Pass.
+You can spend Modules on Mirror Dungeon runs, and they net you Egoshard Crates thanks to post-60 Battle Pass level.
+This means that you can spend Lunacy directly on Egoshards.
+The Lunacy-to-Egoshards conversion efficiency depends on your current max Enkephalin determined by your Manager Level.
+It ranges from 0.269 at 100 max Enkephalin to 0.404 at 150 max Enkephalin.
+This means that, in order to get enough Egoshards for a 000/E.G.O, you need to spend anywhere between 990 and 1486 Lunacy.
+From the moment you reach 115 max Enkephalin, converting Lunacy to Enkephalin and and farming a 000 is cheaper than a 10-roll - 1292 Lunacy for a 000.
+Note that subsequent refills cost extra Lunacy.

 In other words - yes, you really can farm every Identity and E.G.O in the game.
 ## Seasons